benhoyt/juju-docs/sdk/how-to-add-secrets-to-a-charm.md

 If a secret has been labelled in this way, the charm can retrieve the secret object at any time by calling `get_secret` with the "label" argument.
 This way, a charm can perform any secret management operation even if all it knows is the label.
 The secret ID is normally only used to exchange a reference to the secret *between* applications.
 Within a single application, all you need is the secret label.

 So, having labelled the secret on creation, the database charm could add a new revision as follows:

 ```python
     def _rotate_webserver_secret(self):
         secret = self.model.get_secret(label='secret-for-webserver-app')
         secret.set_content(...)  # pass a new revision payload, as before
 ```

+<a href="#heading--when-to-use-labels"><h4 id="heading--when-to-use-labels">When to use labels</h4></a>

+When should you use labels?
+A label is basically the secret's *name* (local to the charm), so whenever a charm has or is observing multiple secrets you should label them.
+This allows you to distinguish between secrets, for example, in the `SecretChangedEvent` shown above.

+Most charms that use secrets have a fixed number of secrets each with a specific meaning, so the charm author should give them meaningful labels like `database-credentials`, `tls-cert`, and so on.
+Think of these as "pets" with names.

+In rare cases, however, a charm will have a set of secrets all with the same meaning: for example, a set of TLS certificates that are all equally valid.
+In this case it doesn't make sense to label them -- think of them as "cattle".
+To distinguish between secrets of this kind, you can use the [`Secret.unique_identifier`](https://ops.readthedocs.io/en/latest/#ops.Secret.unique_identifier) property, added in ops 2.6.0.

+Note that [`Secret.id`](https://ops.readthedocs.io/en/latest/#ops.Secret.id), despite the name, is not really a unique ID, but a locator URI.
+We call this the "secret ID" throughout Juju and in the original secrets specification -- it probably should have been called "uri", but the name stuck.

 <a href="#heading--owner-manage-rotation"><h3 id="heading--owner-manage-rotation">Owner: Manage rotation</h3></a>